-This exhibition draws from SPACES archives and features a selection of Rosen’s photographs from that noteworthy show.
+This exhibition drew from SPACES archives and featured a selection of Rosen’s photographs from that noteworthy show.

 SPACES is a nonprofit public benefit organization that was incorporated in 1978 for the purposes of identifying, documenting, and advocating for the preservation of large-scale art environments.
 Founding director Seymour Rosen conceived of SPACES as a national (and, later, an international) organization.
 Currently operating out of offices in northern California, it boasts an archive of approximately 35,000 photographs as well as numerous books, articles, audiotapes and videotapes/DVDs, and artists’ documents.

 Dig deeper into conference sessions, view panelist bios and abstracts, read session descriptions, and continue the conversation in session forums by visiting The Road Less Traveled conference portal.

 Through this web portal, you will be able to share new ideas and broaden the collective knowledge and appreciation of this unique style of art making that was the focus of a yearlong series of exhibitions at the Arts Center.
 Watch, share, learn, and discuss. #roadlesstraveled2017Learn More